bitsensor/elastalert/README.md

 You can then start the build by running `node lib/index.js`.

+### Install ElastAlert to /opt/elastalert
+And run `pip install -r requirements.txt` or read the installation guide of ElastAlert.

-## Config
+### Config
 In `config/config.example.json` you'll find the default config.
 You can make a `config.json` file in the same folder that overrides the default config.
 When forking this repository it is recommended to remove `config.json` from the `.gitignore` file.
 For local testing purposes you can then use a `config.dev.json` file which overrides `config.json`.

-### ElastAlert parameters
-ElastAlert supports additional arguments, that can be passed in the `config.json` file.
-An example is given in `config/config-historic-data-example.json`.

-### Install ElastAlert to /opt/elastalert
-And run `pip install -r requirements.txt` or read the installation guide of ElastAlert.

 You can use the following config options: